Lower & Middle School

 Who is AltSchool?

-AltSchool’s founding team includes experienced educators and technology leaders, united around the mission of delivering personalized education to as many children as possible.
-Our educators have many years of experience in teaching and leading schools, with deep expertise in learning differences, gifted education and cross-cultural education.
-Our technologists have worked on personalization and education at leading companies including Google, Amazon, and Academic Earth.
+AltSchool’s founding team includes experienced educators and technology leaders, united around the mission of delivering personalized education to all children.
+Our educators have many years of experience in teaching and leading schools, with deep expertise in learning differences, gifted education, and cross-cultural education.

 How are you funded?